Geeks in Phoenix

 The TCPView program from the Sysinternals Suite

 For the computer repair technician, there is Process Explorer, Process Monitor, and TCPView.
 With Process Explorer, you can see what files and folders a program has open.
-Process Monitor is a real-time monitoring tool that provides detailed information (PID's, path, etc.) for files, registry, and processes.
+Process Monitor is a real-time monitoring tool that provides detailed information (PIDs, path, etc.) for files, registry, and processes.
 And TCPView gives you a detailed listing of all network endpoints, local and remote, with addresses and port numbers.

-For more information on Sysinternals Suite and all of the free utilities included, follow the links below.
+For more information on Sysinternals Suite and all the free utilities included, check out the Sysinternals Utilities Index.
+To download the Sysinternals Suite, click on either of the following links.

-Sysinternals Suite
+Sysinternals Suite - Microsoft website

 A computer that randomly and frequently freezes up

-When it comes to computer repair, you have to a detective of sorts.
+When it comes to computer repair, you have to be a detective of sorts.
 And once in a while, I come across a really good mystery.
 I recently got an HP M7360N in the shop that would randomly freeze-up in Windows XP when you moved the mouse.
 It would run perfectly fine in Safe Mode.
 Maybe a bad driver?

 A check of the event logs yields absolutely nothing, not a single error.
 I check Device Manager and find the hard drive controller listed under the Unknown category, even though it is correctly identified as an Intel controller.
 I uninstall it inside Device Manager and then scan for hardware changes.
 The hard drive controller reinstalls back into the Unknown category.